b3-exmo/b3-exmo.github.io/docs/Critical thinking/Cognitive Bias.md

 How do we discern between faith and cognitive bias?

 ## Overview of Biases
 ==Biases are not inherently bad==.
 They are not a sign of ignorance, bad intention, nor contrarianism.
+They can lead to bad conclusions, however.
+We all are prone to biases, and its part of being a human.

 There is simply too much information in the world for us to ingest and process, in order for us to come to a reliable conclusion.
 We have no choice but to filter it, or else we’d never come to a conclusion on anything.
 Cognitive biases are ways out brain tries to determine what’s most likely to be useful.
 Our brains aren’t always good at this, so philosophically-minded folks have categorized some of these filtering methods as cognitive biases.